andriusm/json-dup-keys/README.md

 # json-dup-keys

-CLI tool to detect duplicate keys in JSON files.
-Uses tree-sitter to parse JSON as text and checks that in AST trees.
-Doesn't attempt to deserialize the whole JSON into some structure in memory, so it's reasonably fast for larger files.
+A CLI tool for detecting duplicate keys in JSON files.
+It uses tree-sitter to parse JSON as text and inspects the resulting AST (Abstract Syntax Tree) to identify duplicates.
+It doesn't deserialize the entire JSON into an in-memory structure, so it's reasonably fast for larger files.

 ## Installation